Gas extraction and subsidence

 Advisory role

-The municipality usually has only a limited influence on gas extraction plans and mainly fulfills an advisory role.
-The national government submits new plans to the municipality for advice.
-This advice is then taken into account in the assessment of the plan.
-Although municipalities play a role in advising on and assessing the impact of gas extraction plans, the final decision lies with the Ministry of Climate and Green Growth.
+The municipality usually has limited influence on gas extraction plans and mainly fulfills an advisory role.
+The central government submits new plans to the municipality for its advice.
+This advice is then included in the assessment of the plan.
+Thus, although municipalities play a role in advising and assessing the impact of gas extraction plans, the final decision lies with the Ministry of Climate and Green Growth.

-The Municipality of Tytsjerksteradiel always advises negatively due to land subsidence and the subsequent consequences this brings.
-This advice is usually established in consultation with the province and the Water Board.
+The Municipality of Tytsjerksteradiel always advises negatively because of the subsidence and the subsequent consequences this causes.
+This advice usually comes about in consultation with the province and the Wetterskip.

 Duty of Care

-Despite the municipality of Tytsjerksteradiel having limited influence on the new gas extraction plans, it wants to inform residents as well as possible about the developments regarding gas extraction, based on its duty of care.
-In this capacity, an information meeting took place in November 2024, where the national government, Vermilion, and TNO were present to explain their roles.
+Despite the fact that the municipality of Tytsjerksteradiel has only a limited influence on the new gas production plans, it wants to inform residents as well as possible about the developments regarding gas production.
+In this capacity, an information meeting was held in November 2024 at which the State, Vermilion and TNO were present to explain their roles.

 Permits

-Gas extraction companies regularly apply for permits for activities at existing gas extraction sites, such as for the placement of new buildings or the construction of new gas pipelines.
-These permits are assessed by the municipality, which reviews the application against legal rules and local regulations.
+Gas extraction companies regularly apply for permits for activities at existing gas extraction sites, such as the erection of new buildings or the construction of new gas pipelines.
+These permits are reviewed by the municipality, which tests the application against legal rules and local ordinances.
 If the application meets all legal requirements, the municipality is obliged to grant the permit.

 What is the role of the province?